h3rb/ZeroTypes/README.md

 * String : ListItem
 * Strings : LinkedList

-Additionally, a two lightweight templates for handling one-or-two-dimensional arrays built around two slightly different philosophies:
+Additionally, a lightweight template for handling one-or-two-dimensional arrays built to be fast, portable and powerful:
-* Indexed
 * ZIndexed

+Project TODO

+Some of the code works on Linux.
+With a few changes, it will work on x64.
+I'll get to this, or maybe you can by submitting a pull request on the github

+__To Do:__

+* Implement 64-bit version
+* Make more Linux-friendly

 You also get a slough of string helper functions, super useful macros collected since 1992, and a deep sense of resentment for casting.
 All implemented for Microsoft Visual Studio's kinda wonky interpretation of C++.
 Maybe one day I'll write documentation for all of this, but for now, my best advice is to read the code!